 regedit.exe

-) and go to the registry key HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp; - Find the DWORD parameter with the name PortNumber.
-This parameter shows the port, on which the Remote Desktop service is listening.
-The default is 3389 (decimal);
+) and go to the registry key HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp; - Find the DWORD registry parameter with the name PortNumber.
+This parameter contains the port number on which the Remote Desktop Service listens for connections.
+The default is 3389 (decimal)

 - Change the value of this parameter.
-I have changed the RDP port to 1350 (Decimal); You can change the registry parameter using PowerShell:
+I changed the RDP port to 1350 (Decimal) You can change the registry parameter by using PowerShell:

 Set-ItemProperty -Path "HKLM:\System\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\" -Name PortNumber -Value 1350

-New-NetFirewallRule -DisplayName "NewRDPPort-UDP-In" -Direction Inbound -LocalPort 1350 -Protocol UDP -Action allow - Reboot your computer or restart your Remote Desktop service with this command:
+New-NetFirewallRule -DisplayName "NewRDPPort-UDP-In" -Direction Inbound -LocalPort 1350 -Protocol UDP -Action allow - Restart Windows or restart the Remote Desktop Services with the command:

 net stop termservice & net start termservice